2284238y/weather_station/README.md

 1-406541-5 the RJ45 Ethernet connector plug, on both circuits the GPIO header: all pins will be soldered to the homemade board for better stability when the homemade board is plugged into the Raspberry PI, but only 4 of the connections are live: ground, voltage, clock and data (i2c protocol).

-For more details see the Wiki Hardware page.
+For more details on electronics, design and soldering, see the Wiki Hardware page.

 Note: See the [electronics folder](01_electronics) for pictures and downloadable circuit and CAD files.

 ## Installation <a name="install"></a>